the-technat/the-technat/content/posts/k8s_kubeadm.md

 ### Deploy CNI

-By now you might see that a `kubectl get nodes` lists the first master in a `Not Ready` state.
+By now you might see that a `kubectl get nodes` lists the nodes in a `Not Ready` state.
 This is due to the missing CNI.

-So to install and verify the installation of cilium, before we continue to add nodes, we need `helm` and the `cilium` cli:
+So to install and verify the installation of Cilium, before we continue to add nodes, we need `helm` and the `cilium` cli:

-Note: cloud-init did this for us

 ```bash
 curl -L --remote-name-all https://github.com/cilium/cilium-cli/releases/latest/download/cilium-linux-amd64.tar.gz{,.sha256sum}